Back to California

 Advanced Air Mobility Infrastructure Act

-The Advanced Air Mobility Infrastructure Act requires the Department of Transportation to plan and support advanced air mobility services, including vertiports and electric aviation charging stations.
+The Advanced Air Mobility Infrastructure Act requires the Department of Transportation to plan and support advanced air mobility services in California, including vertiports and electric aviation charging stations.

 What This Bill Does

-• Requires the Department of Transportation to develop or update a statewide aviation plan that includes vertiports, electric aviation charging stations, and other infrastructure needs for advanced air mobility technology.
+• Requires the Department of Transportation to update its statewide aviation plan to include vertiports and other infrastructure for advanced air mobility services.

 Who It Names or Affects